How to use AI tools safely at work and recognise AI-powered threats including deepfakes and AI-generated phishing.

 Is your team using AI safely?

-Staff are already pasting company data into AI tools — the only question is whether it’s happening safely or in the shadows.
-Mobile Techs IT Service helps Gold Coast businesses get ahead of it — practical AI usage policies, secure IT-approved AI tools like Microsoft Copilot, data protection controls, and awareness training covering AI-generated phishing and deepfake scams.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Your staff are already pasting company data into AI tools.
+Most businesses have no visibility into which tools, or what data.
+Mobile Techs IT Service helps Gold Coast businesses get ahead of it: practical AI usage policies, secure IT-approved AI tools like Microsoft Copilot, data protection controls, and awareness training covering AI-generated phishing and deepfake scams.
+Home users welcome too, on-site or remote, anywhere in Australia.